Correlation-Assisted Quantized Charge Pumping: Appendix A: Sketch of System and Phase Diagram Details

+We have thoroughly attempted to generate correlation-assisted charge pumps with only nearest-neighbor hopping, and have not found any such parameter combinations that pump non-zero charge in correlation-assisted fashion.
+This can be explained as follows: in our model, eliminating third-neighbor terms is equivalent to setting $d = \tau$, which ties these two parameters together.
+In our pump cycles, $\tau$ was used as one of the two parameters varied over the cycle.
+Each cycle must wind around the degeneracy point, $\Delta = \tau = 0$, and if $\tau$ and $d$ are ties, then $|d| < |J|$ by necessity at some point along the cycle, and the system exits the topological phase.

-In the large $V$ limit, the two ground states in the thermodynamic limit have fully occupied (empty) sublattice $\mathrm{a}$ ($\mathrm{b}$) orbitals, and the particle hole symmetric pair state.
+In the large $V$ limit, there are two ground states. in the thermodynamic limit, one has fully occupied (empty) sublattice $\mathrm{a}$ ($\mathrm{b}$) orbitals.
+The other ground state is the particle-hole symmetric pair state.
 Generically, small random fluctuations will drive the system into the symmetry broken state, and the SPT phase is obstructed by spontaneous symmetry breaking.
-In both the OOBI and OOTI phases, the lowest-order corrections to the ground state are of order $\mathcal{O}\big(J/V, (d \pm \tau)^2/V \big)$, which means that the effect of $J$ survives longer than $d$ or $\tau$, and as $V \rightarrow \infty$, we obtain an effective Ising ferromagnet, and we know there are no signatures of topology.
+In both the OOBI and OOTI phases, the lowest-order corrections to the ground state are of order $\mathcal{O}\big(J/V, (d \pm \tau)^2/V \big)$, which means that the effect of $J$ survives longer than $d$ or $\tau$, and as $V \rightarrow \infty$, we obtain an effective Ising ferromagnet.
 Furthermore, the topological character of the system cannot disappear at the onset of the orbital CDW order, as that would imply the existence of a local order parameter for topology.
-Thus, the transition in the many-body topological invariant must be distinct from the OOBI 2nd-order quantum phase transition.